Browser does not support script.

 Students from some countries need to register with the UK police, as stated in your visa decision letter.

-See what your SU has in store for your time at Nottingham – find out what Welcome activities are available, how to join clubs and socieites, and generally make the most of your time at the University of Nottingham.
+See what your SU has in store for your time at Nottingham – find out what welcome activities are available, how to join clubs and societies, and generally make the most of your time at the University of Nottingham.

-We are busy preparing your academic timetable in line with the latest social distancing guidance.
-You will be able to view it online closer to your course start date.
+You will be able to view your academic timetable online closer to your course start date.